xizon/Uix-Page-Builder/readme.txt

 == Changelog ==

+= 1.5.7 (January 15, 2019) =

+* Tweak: Improve the form experience in admin panel.
+* Tweak: Modified some styles to accommodate the new browser version.

 = 1.5.6 (December 24, 2018) =

 * Fix: Fixed a bug that the plugin icon on the toolbar not showing.